Graduating Students

 • If you have a significant amount of life/work experience in one particular area.

-• It was completed at an accredited institution; and
+• course(s) were taken at an accredited academic institution;

 To transfer credits to Bank Street, you must submit the following documentation to the Registrar’s Office: